Jovan Vučinić

-Jovan Vučinić (Serbian Cyrillic: Јован Вучинић, born 20 January 1992) is a Montenegrin footballer who most recently played as forward for Montenegrin First League club FK Petrovac.
+Jovan Vučinić (Serbian Cyrillic: Јован Вучинић; born 20 January 1992) is a Montenegrin footballer who most recently played as forward for Montenegrin First League club OFK Petrovac.

 Club career

 Born in Bar, while still young he moved to Belgrade where he joined the youth teams of FK Partizan.
 In summer 2010 he moved to Partizan's satellite club FK Teleoptik where he made his senior debut by playing in the Serbian First League.
 In June 2011 he signed a 2-year contract with top-flight side FK Smederevo.

 Jagodina

 On July 31, 2013, it was announced that Vučinić signed a three-year contract with FK Jagodina along with fellow countryman Đorđe Šušnjar.

 International career

 At national team level, he has been a regular member of the Montenegro national under-19 football team during the years of 2010 and 2011.

 In August 2012 he received a call from the Montenegrin U-21 team to participate in the Valeriy Lobanovsky International Tournament.
 Montenegro finished second in the tournament and Jovan Vučinić played in both matches involving the Montenegrin team.